nexxTM/pyz/README.md

-Tinkering around with functional/mathematical interfaces in Python.
+﻿Tinkering around with functional/mathematical interfaces in Python.
 Maybe starting a pythonz lib some day.

 Needs Python 3.4 because I'm playing with @singledispatch as well.